 The Biology and Health Sciences departments at the University of Colorado Colorado Springs are seeking applications for three faculty positions at the Assistant Professor level for the joint Exercise Science degree program.
 Applicants must have an earned Ph.D. in hand by start date (August 13, 2018), a strong commitment to undergraduate teaching, and a research agenda focusing on human subjects that will complement current faculty and integrate into the new William J Hybl Sports Medicine and Performance Center.
 The Hybl center is a new, 104,000-square-foot, state-of-the-art facility that will incorporate UCCS's exercise science degree program with medical and performance clinics.
-Construction of this one-of-a-kind facility is scheduled to open on the campus in 2019 (http://pressreleases.uccs.edu/?p=3340).
+Construction of this one-of-a-kind facility is scheduled to begin in 2018 and be open on the campus in 2019 (http://pressreleases.uccs.edu/?p=3340).
 Applicants are sought who have expertise the following areas: integrative/applied physiology; anatomy; biomechanics; motor learning/control; adapted physical activity; or exercise testing and prescription.

 Each position is a 9-month tenure-track appointment with 40% teaching, 40% research, 20% service work distribution to begin August 2018.
 Faculty are expected to teach 15 credit hours/academic year of undergraduate and graduate-level courses in their area of expertise and other undergraduate courses in health sciences and/or biology; advise undergraduate and graduate students; develop a successful line of research and scholarly record; seek external funding that strengthens/broadens current areas of research; participate in both internal and external professional service activities; and demonstrate collaborative interests and collegiality in all aspects of faculty engagement.